Money-2021/ITSKD/README.md

 # ITS-KD
-Information Theoretic Secure - Key Distribution (ITS-KD) ITSKD is a Multiparty Key Distribution (MKD) process for securely establishing a common cryptographic key among two or more end-point devices.
+Information Theoretic Secure - Key Distribution (ITS-KD) ITS-KD is a Multiparty Key Distribution (MKD) process for securely establishing a common cryptographic key among two or more end-point devices.
  ITSKD requires no hardware or chnages to any existing PUblic Key based key distribution systems and makes QKD obsolete before its development.

 We’re living in a time of increasingly sophisticated and rapidly changing cyber threats.
 The threat level is at its highest ever – and previously reliable Public Key based distribution systems are increasingly at risk or have been compromised today.